Genres of Indian Classical Dance

 Kathak

-The word Kathak has been gotten from the word Katha which implies a story.
+The word Kathak comes from the word Katha, which means a story.
 It was principally a sanctuary or town execution in North India wherein the artists described stories from antiquated sacred writings.
 Kathak started developing into a particular method of dance in the fifteenth and sixteenth hundreds of years with the spread of the bhakti development.

 Manipuri